materialsproject/fireworks/docs/offline_tutorial.rst

 Part 1: Checkout and submit jobs in offline mode
 ================================================

 In offline mode, the login node will checkout a job, serialize it to a ``FW.json`` file, and put that file in the launch directory.
-When the compute node starts running the job, it will read the ``FW.json`` file to instantiate the FireWork and run it using the ``--offline`` option of the *rlaunch* command.
+When the compute node starts running the job, it will read the ``FW.json`` file to instantiate the Firework and run it using the ``--offline`` option of the *rlaunch* command.

 To submit jobs in offline mode: